 And while this approach might be helpful to an extent, and certainly text criticism has offered us a host of structural and literary insights, I think it is far from clear whether dispensing with the mind of the author has been a good move in the long run.
 Indeed, by insisting upon a superficial hyper-focus upon the text, does it not actually steer readers away from any deeper enjoyment and richer insights he or she might find upon the personal, psychic, and spiritual levels?
 Wouldn’t this be a classic case of missing the forest for the trees?
 What if the really important thing is precisely the mind and spirit of the author?
 And what if by missing this we miss the greater portion of the work itself?

 More importantly, it would seem this critical approach to hermeneutics has marked correspondences with how we understand (and/or read) the entire world of creation, God’s Word (Logos) writ-large upon the big screen of the physical cosmos.
 And if we consult the mainstay witness throughout traditional Christianity, a relationship with the author is absolutely central to understanding his world.
 This is our “Father’s world” after all.
 For medieval Christians, not only did Scripture reveal the Word (Mind/Logos) of God, but the entire created order was considered the other “book” of God.
-Thus all of creation was understood as revealing (unveiling) the mind of God, and Christians was encouraged to seek after this knowledge.
+Thus all of creation was understood as revealing (unveiling) the mind of God, and Christians were encouraged to seek after this knowledge.
 “How great are your works, O LORD!
 Your thoughts are very deep!
 (Ps.
 92:5) As Kenelm Digby observes,

 According to this philosophy the sources of our knowledge of God cannot be confined to divine revelation and the history of the world.
 “Nature,” says Father Luis of Granada, “is also a book, written on the outside and within, in which the finger of God is visible.”